Sensors » Proximity Sensors and Range Finders » Lidar/Time-of-Flight Range Finders »

 The carrier board includes a low-dropout linear voltage regulator that provides the 2.8 V required by the VL53L3CX and allows the sensor to be powered from a 2.6 V to 5.5 V supply.
 The regulator output is available on the VDD pin and can supply almost 150 mA to external devices.
 The breakout board also includes a circuit that shifts the I²C clock and data lines to the same logic voltage level as the supplied VIN, making it simple to interface the board with 3.3 V or 5 V systems, and the board’s 0.1″ pin spacing makes it easy to use with standard solderless breadboards and 0.1″ perfboards.
 The board ships fully populated with its SMD components, including the VL53L3CX, as shown in the product picture.

 For similar sensors, see our 400 cm VL53L1X carrier, 200 cm VL53L0X carrier, and 60 cm VL6180X carrier.
-These are physical drop-in replacements for the VL53L3CX carrier, but they have different APIs, so software for the VL53L3CX will need to be rewritten to work with them.
-These other carriers can also be used with typical 8-bit microcontrollers.
+These three sensors can also be used with typical 8-bit microcontrollers, but they lack the multi-target capability of the VL53L3CX.
+We also have a 400 cm VL53L5CX carrier that can give measurements to multiple targets across a grid of up to 8×8 zones (but has high RAM and program memory requirements like the VL53L3CX).
+All of these are physical drop-in replacements for the VL53L3CX carrier, but they have different APIs, so software for the VL53L3CX will need to be rewritten to work with the other sensors.

 The VL53L0X, VL53L1X, and VL53L3CX carriers all use the same PCB (labeled irs11a), and the VL53L0X and VL53L3CX carriers look very similar.
 You might consider marking your boards if you have multiple types of sensors.